The Complexity Classes of Hamming Distance Recoverable Robust Problems: Combinatorial Problem Framework

 Observe that for combinatorial problems, the encoding of the input and the solutions depends only on the universe of elements.
 Thus, the universe elements in $U$ build the atoms of the problem.
-The relations $R$ model the relations between these atoms.
-The feasible solutions $F$ model all possible combinations of universe elements and relations that are feasible.
-For this, additional feasibility relations of the combinatorial problem from $\mathcal{R}(U)$, which are not part of $R$, are part of the feasible solution set.
+The (nested) relations $R$ model the relations between these atoms.
+The feasible solutions $F$ model all possible combinations of solution elements that are feasible.